Home » Blog » Amyotrophic Lateral Sclerosis and the Keto Diet

 ALS and the Ketogenic Diet

-One notable investigation delved into the impact of a ketogenic diet on these SOD1-G93A mutant mice, revealing compelling outcomes.
-The mice subjected to the ketogenic diet exhibited significantly higher motor neuron counts and preserved motor function compared to their control counterparts [5].
-Intriguingly, the study also uncovered impaired electron transport chain function in the mutant mice.
-However, the administration of the ketone body β-hydroxybutyrate successfully restored activity in neurons where electron transport chain function had either diminished or been pharmacologically blocked [5].
-While these findings showcased impressive neuroprotective effects, it’s noteworthy that the study did not observe a concurrent increase in the lifespan of the mutant mice.
+For example, in one study the SOD 1-G93A mutant mice were given a ketogenic diet and were found to have significantly higher motor neuron counts— and preserved motor function— compared to the control mice [5].
+The authors also found that the mutant mice showed impaired electron transport chain function.
+However, administering the ketone body β-hydroxybutyrate restored activity in the neurons where electron transport chain function was either already decreased, or had been blocked pharmacologically [5].
+While these results are indeed impressive, this study did not indicate an increase in lifespan of the mutant mice.

 References